 Who can have Parental Responsibility?

-For children born before 2nd December 2016:
+For children registered before 2nd December 2016:

 Where a child’s father and mother were married to each other at the time of his their birth, they each have parental responsibility for the child.
 That means they both have the right to make decisions about the child.

 Where the child’s parents were not married to each other at the time of the child’s birth, only the mother has parental responsibility and the right to make decisions.
 The father can ask for the right to make decisions by reaching a Parental Responsibility Agreement with the mother or by going to court and asking the court to make a Parental Responsibility Order.
 A person with a Residence Order also has parental responsibility.

 Where the child’s parents were not married to each other at the time of the child’s birth but subsequently marry each other, they should seek legal advice on whether the father has joint parental responsibility.

 For children registered on or after 2nd December 2016.

 Unmarried fathers who are named on their child’s birth certificate will have automatic parental responsibility, following a change in the law, see Children and Adoption (Amendment) (Jersey) Law 2016.
 The change does not apply to children born before the 2nd December 2016, even where the unmarried father is named on the birth certificate.

 More than one person can have parental responsibility for the same child at the same time.
 When a child is subject to a care order, the Minister acting on the advice of the Children’s Service shares parental responsibility with the mother and the father, if the father has parental responsibility.
 People who have adopted children and guardians also have parental responsibility.